 Henry VIII’s struggle to father a male heir resulted from a kind of sperm damage commonly found in British men today and linked to his playboy lifestyle, an interdisciplinary study suggests.

-The research from a historian and an NHS fertility specialist sheds new light on the succession crisis that changed the course of English history and draws on recent findings that fragmentation of DNA in sperm, rather than issues with women’s fertility, may be responsible for recurrent miscarriages.
+The research from a historian and an NHS fertility specialist sheds new light on the succession crisis that changed the course of English history.
+It draws on recent findings that fragmentation of DNA in sperm, rather than issues with women’s fertility, may be responsible for recurrent miscarriages.

-According to the authors, Henry’s medical history should be used to raise awareness of male infertility and reduce stigma.
+According to the authors, the Tudor king’s medical history should be used to raise awareness of male infertility and reduce stigma.

-The researchers said the Tudor king’s actions in disposing of wives who did not produce a son indicated that he blamed the women for his reproductive difficulties — in line with prevailing attitudes of the day.
-However, the failed pregnancies of successive wives, Henry’s habits and a comparison with the reproductive success of his courtiers all pointed to semen problems consistent with those identified by co-author Dr Channa Jayasena in living men three years ago.
+The researchers said Henry’s actions in disposing of wives who did not produce a son indicated that he blamed the women for his reproductive difficulties — in line with prevailing attitudes of the day.
+However, the failed pregnancies of successive wives, Henry’s living habits and a comparison with the reproductive success of his courtiers all pointed to semen problems consistent with those identified by co-author Dr Channa Jayasena in living men three years ago.

 Between 1509 and 1536, Henry’s first two wives, Catherine of Aragon and Anne Boleyn, had a total of ten pregnancies with seven miscarriages or neonatal deaths and no surviving sons.
 Catherine’s surviving daughter was the future Mary I and Anne’s was the future Elizabeth I, but Henry was dissatisfied and determined to father a male heir to safeguard the new Tudor dynasty.